Club: AC Sparta Praha | Opening: 1921 | Capacity: 19,784 seats

 Alternatively, there are various trams that stop right in front of the stadium at stop Sparta.
 These are line 1, 5, 12, 25, and 26.
 Line 5 and 26 can be taken from the old town, and line 12 from the west bank of the river and Nádraží Holešovice railway station.

 Address: Milady Horákové 1066/98, 170 82 Praha 7 – Letná

 The area around the GENERALI Arena is mainly residential, and while you may find the odd bar or restaurant, it is likely a better idea to eat and drink in the old town and make the walk to the stadium before the match.
 The adjacent Letná Park is nice on a summer’s day.

 The Art Hotel Prague is located right opposite the arena and gets very good reviews.
 Hotel Letna is an equally close alternative, but gets poorer reviews.
 The Belvedere Hotel and Parkhotel Praha are also well within walking distance, while Hostel Dakura is a budget option.
 Hotel Hoffmeister may be of your liking if you have more money to spend.

 Tickets for Sparta matches can be bought online via Ticketportal, at the Customer Center at the GENERALI Arena, at the Footballmania store at Perlová 1020/8 in the old town, or at the Nike store at Na Příkopě 859/22 also in the old town.

 Tickets are also available on the gate from three hours before the start of the match.
-Despite having the highest attendances in the Gambrinus Liga, Sparta at most sells out the local derby.
+Despite having the highest attendances in the Gambrinus Liga, Sparta at most sell out the local derby versus Slavia.

 Ticket prices start at CZK 130.00 for a seat behind the goal.
 A seat at one of the sides ranges in price from CZK 230.00 to CZK 400.00.